Benban Solar Park Is Just the Start

 When it comes to a renewable project this big, the greatest challenge is always money.
 The government had to figure out a way to finance the Benban solar park without increasing the public debt.
 And to achieve this, Egypt attracted private sector developers by promising to pay a competitive price for all energy produced at Benban Park for 25 years through the Feed-In-Tariffs incentives.

 This was well received by over 40 local and foreign developers from 112 countries, including Infinity Energy, Solar Energy Hackers, and Shapoorji Pallonji that installed panels, transformers, and inverters in their assigned plots.
-To protect investors from political decisions, the MIGA provided $210 million political risk insurance to 12 projects in Benban.
+To protect investors from political decisions, the MIGA provided $210 million in political risk insurance to 12 projects in Benban.

 With loans from the IFC, BayernLB, AAIB, and the WGB, the Egyptian Electricity Holding Company built roads, a control center, and four 525 MVA substations that pump the electricity to the national grid using the adjacent 220 kV transmission line.
 They are currently looking to connect the plant to two 500 kV high-voltage transmission lines that pass nearby.

 To help make this dream come true, NASA assisted Egypt in finding the best location to establish the park, which is Benban, 40 km northwest of Aswan.
-This area of the world has very high sun radiations, clear skies, low humidity levels, which are all favorable weather conditions that ensure maximum power output from a solar plant.
+This area of the world has very high sun radiations, clear skies, and low humidity levels, which are all favorable weather conditions that ensure maximum power output from a solar plant.
 However, one of the biggest problems in this location is the high temperature.

 Another factor that can affect the solar panel efficiency is the sand that blows onto the panels.
 However, this problem was easily countered by cleaning the panels once or twice each month using special tractors with long brushes.